FAQ

 At the Central Pennsylvania Leadership Seminar, you can expect:

-The program will not promote any specific political party, religion, or way of thinking, but is designed to develop critical thinking skills by actively involving participants in discussions and informal debate.
+The program will not promote any specific political party, religion, or way of thinking but is designed to develop critical thinking skills by actively involving participants in discussions and informal debates.

 On Thursday, you’ll check in to the residence hall and start getting to know your fellow Ambassadors and the HOBY staff.
 We will be on campus all day, and our schedule will include speakers and activities focusing on developing personal and group leadership skills.

-Friday, we will focus on group and social leadership, take a closer look into mental health and gratitude.
-Finishing up the night with some down time and a dance.
+Friday, we will focus on group and social leadership, and take a closer look into mental health and gratitude.
+Finishing up the night with some downtime and a dance.

 What are the accommodations like?

 Ambassadors will share a room with another participant of the same age group and gender.
-If the ambassador if non-binary or transgender, our staff will be in contact to ensure they are housed appropriately.
+If the Ambassador is non-binary or transgender, our Staff will be in contact to ensure they are housed appropriately.
 We cannot accept roommate requests.
 Bathrooms are communal.
 The rooms are air-conditioned.
-Participants must provide their own linens, pillow and towels.
-(A complete packing list will be provided with the Ambassador Pre-Seminar Materials.)
+Participants must provide their own linens, pillows, and towels.
+The Ambassador Pre-Seminar Materials will provide a complete packing list.)

 Are facilities accessible?